16 Hr Pre-License Course NASCLA Edition

 - Complete 16 hours of the required training through a state-approved pre-license educator.

-- After you complete all the mandatory training, the education provider will report your completion to CCB, and then CCB will alert PSI Services (the Agency that administers the state exam) that you are eligible for the contractor exam.
-If you have questions about this process, give us a call, click on the Chat button to speak with a live rep on our website, or email the CCB directly at firstname.lastname@example.org.
+- After you complete all the mandatory training, the education provider will report your completion directly to PSI Services (the Agency that administers the state exam) stating that you are eligible for the contractor exam.
+If you have questions about this process, give us a call or click on the Chat button to speak with a live rep on our website.

 - Once PSI has confirmed your eligibility, they will allow you to schedule and take the official PSI Oregon Contractor exam to qualify for a CCB license.
 It is important to check back frequently with your account on PSI to see they have confirmed your training was received.
 The PSI candidate bulletin gives information about test locations and procedures.
 You can click here to register an account and schedule a test date.